 We account for our oil and natural gas producing activities using the full cost method of accounting.
 Accordingly, all costs incurred in the acquisition, exploration and development of proved oil and natural gas properties, including the costs of abandoned properties, dry holes, geophysical costs and annual lease rentals are capitalized.
 We also capitalize direct operating costs for services performed with internally owned drilling and well servicing equipment.
 All general and administrative corporate costs unrelated to drilling activities are expensed as incurred.
 Sales or other dispositions of oil and natural gas properties are accounted for as adjustments to capitalized costs, with no gain or loss recorded unless the ratio of cost to proved reserves would significantly change.
-Income from services provided to working interest owners of properties in which we also own an interest, to the extent they exceed related costs incurred, are accounted for as reductions of capitalized costs of oil and natural gas properties is computed on the units of production method, whereby capitalized costs plus estimated future development costs are amortized over total proved reserves.
-The average depletion rate per barrel equivalent unit of production was \$11.11, \$11.23 and \$17.84 for the years ended December 31, 2017, 2016 and 2015, respectively.
-Depreciation, depletion and amortization expense for oil and natural gas properties for the years ended December 31, 2017, 2016 and 2015 was \$321.9 million, \$176.4 million and \$216.1 million, respectively.
+Income from services provided to working interest owners of properties in which we also own an interest, to the extent they exceed related costs incurred, are accounted for as reductions of capitalized costs of oil and natural gas properties.
+Depletion of evaluated oil and natural gas properties is computed on the units of production method, whereby capitalized costs plus estimated future development costs are amortized over total proved reserves.
+The average depletion rate per barrel equivalent unit of production was \$12.62, \$11.11 and \$11.23 for the years ended December 31, 2018, 2017 and 2016, respectively.
+Depreciation, depletion and amortization expense for oil and natural gas properties for the years ended December 31, 2018, 2017 and 2016 was \$594.8 million, \$321.9 million and \$176.4 million, respectively.